Dienstag, 3. Mai 2016: BILLY J. KRAMER: Buch DO YOU WANT TO KNOW A SECRET? – THE AUTOBIOGRAPHY OF BILLY J. KRAMER

 But there are dark secrets in the Kramer story.
 Before he reached his twenties, he was in the grip of drugs and alcohol, and there were constant tensions between him and his backing band, THE DAKOTAS.
 When the screaming stopped, he reinvented himself as a cabaret performer, and some of his best records were made in the years he was out of the limelight.
 With a young family, drink and pills made his domestic life, and eventually his professional life, a struggle.

 In this no-holds-barred account, KRAMER brings to life the vibrancy of the sixties.
 He then reveals how he exorcised his demons and forged a new career in the United States.
 He assembles his current band, shows a growing mastery of songwriting, and returns to national tours of Britain and the USA, keeping the flame of the Mersey sound alive.
 The lifetime of experience he brings to his new songs infuses every page of this enthralling read.

-BILLY J. KRAMER is a singer, songwriter and bandleader, whose career with THE DAKOTAS took him into the top ten on the British and American charts, including three UK number one hits.
+Billy J. Kramer is a singer, songwriter and bandleader, whose career with the Dkotas took him into the top ten on the British and American charts, including three UK number one hits.
 Born in Liverpool he now lives in the United States.

 Alyn Shipton has co-authored many musicians’ biographies, including most recently, that of chart topping jazz bandleader Chris Barber.
 His life of singer/songwriter Harry Nilsson won the 2014 ASCAP Deems Taylor Award for pop biography.